-|1925||discovered, developed and opened to the public.|
+|1925||discovered by Pietro Negro from Villanova, developed and opened to the public.|

 |1984||new entrance inaugurated.|

-Grotta Nuova di Villanova is not very well known, as it is located in a remote place.
+Grotta Nuova di Villanova is not very well known, as it is located in a really remote place.
 To reach this place you have to drive into Alta Val Torre (Upper river Torre valley) and then cope with the steep ascend to the village Villanova.
 The cave is located below the village, with a parking lot and a nice café.

 This part of the cave has a really characteristic shape: huge passages and chambers with an extremely flat ceiling.
 This ceiling is formed by the lowest layer of the limestone.
 We are in the Southern Limestone Alps, the rocks have been moved by strong tectonic forces during the orogeny of the Alps, and so the limestone is tilted by approximately 35°.
 The ceiling shows some cracks and solution forms, socalled anastomosis, which is the start of every karst cave.
-But the cave is almost completely formed inside the soft marl.
-The walls show a crossection through soft, thin bedded sedimentary rocks with an high content of clay.
+But the cave is almost completely formed inside the soft marl by erosion.
+The walls show a crossection through soft, thin bedded sedimentary rocks with a high content of clay.

-The tourist path is built on a metal framework and it is very comfortable.
-Still the path follows the path of the water, straight downhill, and so the descent to the end of this passage is about 60m.
+The tourist path is built on a metal framework, and it is very comfortable.
+Still the path follows the path of the water, straight downhill, and so the descent to the end of this passage is about 60 m.
 And at the end we have to go up the same way again.

 Back at the entrance hall, we now take the other direction.
 This passage is completely different, it is not huge, it is not tilted, and it is more or less horizontal.
-This part of the cave is formed entirely inside limestone, and thus has a completely different structure.
+This part of the cave is formed entirely inside limestone, and thus has a completely different morphology.
 Narrow and high gorges run snakelike through massive rock with little clefts and no bedding.
 At the end of this now dry river passage lies a labyrinth of small passages and chambers, filled with speleothems.
 Some side passages show steps cut into the floor, a remains of the old show cave, developed from the city center above.
 This was once the lower end of the tour from the other side.

 Again we have to return to the entrance hall and now leave the cave through the tunnel.
 All in all there is an enormous height difference, both to reach the cave entrance and then inside the cave.
 Although the path is very well developed and definitely not difficult, we would advise people with medical problems like heart disease or respiration problems, to think about not visiting the cave.